Chart Color Schemes

 Erskineville shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-A total of 22.2% of the population is currently engaged in formal education, including 8.8% in tertiary education, 4.9% in primary education, and 3.0% pursuing secondary education.
+A significant 22.2% of the population is currently engaged in formal education, including 8.8% in tertiary, 4.9% in primary, and 3.0% in secondary education.

 Frequently Asked Questions - Education